 You are here

 They don’t call the West Shore of Lake Tahoe the “best shore” for nothing.
 With some of Tahoe’s most famous old mansions, picturesque beaches, and Old Tahoe neighborhoods, the West Shore is a local’s favorite.
-Stretching all the way from the “Y” in Tahoe City to Meeks Bay and Rubicon to the south, staying in a West Shore vacation rental or ski lease gives you easy access to all the things that makes Tahoe great.
+Stretching all the way from the “Y” in Tahoe City to Meeks Bay and Rubicon to the south, staying in a West Shore vacation rental or ski lease gives you easy access to all the things that make Tahoe great.

 In the summer, you can bike or jog the bike path, mountain bike to Paige Meadows, hike up Blackwood Canyon, and enjoy all aspects of Big Blue – swimming, boating, and paddling.
-In the winter, there’s cross-country skiing the West Shore’s trails or skiing at Homewood.
 With beaches and restaurants at Sunnyside and Chamber’s Landing in Homewood, there’s always a place to enjoy the lake on the West Shore.

 Browse West Lake Tahoe Vacation Rentals